jjlynch2/z-transform-method/README.md

 # Sample Data

-Sample data for leave-one-out validation and assigning p-values to test data sets are located in the Sample_Data directory
+Sample data for leave-one-out validation and assigning p-values to test data sets are located in the Sample_Data directory.

+The data are a subset of the DPAA CIL Osteometric Reference Data Set used for the Z-transform method by Sommer et al 2018.
+Use of the data should reference both the DPAA CIL Osteometric Reference Set and the associated Sommer paper.